BBBase-EHeresy/PPPub/docs/matched_play_guide/doubles_events.md

 [OBJECTIVES]

 [Once one army has been Broken, the game might suddenly end.
 At the end of each turn after this condition has been met, roll a D6.
-On a 1-2, the game ends — otherwise, the battle continues for another turn.]
+On a 1-2, the game ends â€” otherwise, the battle continues for another turn.]

 [ ]